GEO for developers: what gets cited by ChatGPT and Perplexity

 Same model, same question "How do I solve 5x + 2 = 3?":

-ChatGPT, Cursor, Claude Code — each has its own system prompt (helpful assistant, code, files).
+ChatGPT, Cursor, Claude Code: each has its own system prompt (helpful assistant, code, files).

-Prompt engineering isn't "spells" — it's steadily improving how you phrase the task.
+Prompt engineering isn't "spells."
+It's steadily improving how you phrase the task.

 Example: job posting.